Art Requirements for Screen Printing

 -Design color(s) should be solid with crisp edges, and filled black.
 Transparency & anti-aliasing should be avoided.

-EXCEPTION: If gradients or photorealistic images need to be reproduced using halftones, please include those layers as grayscale images.
+EXCEPTIONS: If gradients or photorealistic images need to be reproduced using halftones, please include those layers as grayscale images.
+For 4-color process CMYK prints, please send the full-color image in a single layer.

 -Each design color should be saved on a separate layer in the art file.
 Name layers according to color.